-The core services on smartphones all tie in to the idea of a multi-purpose device that can effectively multitask.
-A user can watch a video clip, field a phone call, then return to the video clip after the call, all without closing each application.
+The core services on smartphones all tie in to the idea of a multipurpose device that can effectively multitask.
+A user can watch a video, field a phone call, then return to the video after the call, all without closing each application.
 Or he or she can flip through the digital calendar and to-do list applications without interrupting the voice call.
-All of the data stored on the phone can be synchronized with outside applications or manipulated by third-party phone applications in any number of ways.
-Systems supported by smartphones include:
+All of the data stored on the phone can be synchronized with outside applications or manipulated by third-party phone applications in numerous ways.
+Here are a few systems that smartphones support.

-A short-range, wireless radio service that allows phones to wirelessly link up with each other and with other nearby devices that support it.
-This includes things like printers, scanners, input devices, computers and headsets.
+This short-range radio service allows phones to wirelessly link up with each other and with other nearby devices that support it.
+Examples include printers, scanners, input devices, computers and headsets.

 Some varieties of Bluetooth only allow communication with one device at a time, but others allow simultaneous connection with multiple devices.
 To learn more, check out How Bluetooth Works.

-A smartphone that is compatible with the Java programming language allows the user to load and run Java applications and MIDlets.
+A smartphone that's compatible with the Java programming language allows the user to load and run Java applications and MIDlets.
 MIDlets are applications that use a subset of Java and are specifically programmed to run on wireless devices.
 Java MIDlets include add-ons, games, applications and utilities.